 Summary and Our Work

 We provide neuropsychological exams to help us better understand mental health issues, cognitive difficulties, and some forensic reasons.
 A neuropsych evaluation is comprehensive and can provide significant information to help you make decisions, get support, and design a unique treatment plan.
+We cover how to get a psych evaluation, including neuropsych, in detail, in another post.

 Don’t hesitate to contact us or schedule a consultation to learn more about our neuropsychological evaluation services or if you have questions about neuropsychological exams in general.